 INSTRUCTIONS

-- Toss all the filling ingredients together in a large bowl.
-Pour the filling into the chilled pie crust.
+- For the filling, toss all the filling ingredients together in a large bowl just before pouring into the bottom pie crust.

-- Chill the pie for 20 minutes then brush with whole milk or cream and sprinkle with coarse sugar.
-Bake the pie on the parchment-lined baking sheet on the lower rack at 425°F for 10 minutes then reduce heat to 385 and bake for 55-65 minutes, until the filling is bubbly and the crust is golden brown.
-If parts of your crust (ex. edges or higher decorations) start to get too brown before the pie is finished, use foil pieces to cover those bits!
-Let cool completely before slicing and serving.
+- Chill the pie for 20 minutes then brush with egg wash, whole milk, or cream and sprinkle with coarse sugar.
+Bake the pie on the parchment-lined baking sheet on the lower rack at 425°F for 20 minutes then reduce heat to 385°F and bake for 55-65 minutes, until the filling is bubbly and the crust is golden brown.

 - Serve with a scoop of vanilla ice cream.